 - 1. NOTES the specific requests of the residents of Forrest Street, between Norfolk and Fitzgerald Streets, as presented by the lead petitioners; - 2.
 NOTES the officer's comments in respect of items 1 4 of the residents list of requests. - 3.
-CONSULTS with the residents of Forrest Street in respect to - - (a) the proposal to install three (3) speed humps within Forrest Street as shown on Plan 3666-DP, Attachment 3 (as per item 5 of the list); or - (b) to implement staggered parking as a means of slowing traffic; and - (c) the proposal to change the parking restrictions (as per item 6 of the list); - 4.
-DELEGATES to the CEO the authority to undertake the works in (a) or (b) and/or (c) above subject to a majority of submissions received from the consultation being in favour of the respective proposals.
-Should a majority not be achieved the matter is to be referred to Council for further consideration.
+APPROVES IN-PRINCIPLE, subject to public consultation, item 5, the installation of three (3) speed humps within the aforementioned section of Forrest Street, as shown on Plan 3666-DP, Attachment 1; - 4.
+CONSULTS with the residents on item 6, changes to the parking restrictions and also the recommendation of the Sustainability and Transport Advisory Group to implement staggered parking as a means of slowing traffic. - 5.
+RECIEVES a further report at the conclusion of the public consultation.